HealthIntersections/fhirserver/README.md

 Compiling should be simple:
-* get a copy of IndySoap (http://sourceforge.net/projects/indysoap/), and add the source directory to your delphi path
+* get a copy of IndySoap (http://sourceforge.net/projects/indysoap/), and add the source directory to your delphi path ** Note: you don't need to install indysoap, just have it in your source path
 * open the file Server\FHIRServer.dproj in your version of delphi, and compile